VesnaBozic/RESTFul-API/README.md

 ***JSON*** is usually used for communication, it is standard now

+It's a data format

 ***JavaScript Object Notation*** is language of communication

 ***Endpoint*** is a place where we are making request

 ***REST*** - this is means of communication , like in real communication, are we taking on phone, are we texting , are we takling face to face

+Databases, web sites, and business applications need to exchange data.
+This is accomplished by defining standard data formats such as Extensible Markup Language (XML) or JavaScript Object Notation (JSON), as well as transfer protocols or Web services such as the Simple Object Access Protocol (SOAP) or the more popular Representational State Transfer (REST)

 A ***REST API (also known as RESTful API)*** is an application programming interface (API or web API) that conforms to the constraints of ***REST architectural style*** and allows for interaction with RESTful web services.
 REST stands for representational state transfer